cronica-it/.github/profile/README.md

 ### Aims

-The project aims at **long-term reconstitution and preservation of the IT&C history in Romania**, presented in an international context.
+The project aims at **reconstitution and long-term preservation of the IT&C history in Romania**, presented in an international context.